Why Good Writing Matters – And How You Can Improve Yours

 - A colleague passes on the email address of someone they want you to contact

-There are also plenty of non-work contexts where this applies too, such as:
+There are also plenty of non-work contexts where this applies, too.
+Some of them are:

 How many times have you skimmed blog posts, ignored pages of jargon on a company site, or even stopped reading as soon as you saw a badly-worded or confusing headline?

 It’s probably not news to you that we live in a world saturated with information.
-If your emails are long-winded and rambling, if your blog posts are vague and ungrammatical, or if your website is full of corporate jargon, people simply won’t read it.
+If your emails are long-winded or if your blog posts are vague and ungrammatical, people simply won’t read it.

 You’re Using Social Media – And You Can Be Found

 I’d be willing to bet that you have some sort of online profile or presence.
-That might be on LinkedIn, for business; it might be a Facebook account, a Twitter stream, or even your own blog.
-It could be posts on a public message board.
+That might be on LinkedIn, Facebook, Twitter or even your own blog.
+It could also be posts on a public message board.

 So, if you know that your writing isn’t your strongest point, what can you do to improve?